 We were fortunate to visit two popular London chains that famously offered steak in their fashion.
-The two restaurant chains I chose to visit are Flat Iron and Hawksmoor.
+The two restaurant chains I chose to visit were Flat Iron and Hawksmoor.
 Some considered Flat Iron to be the best value steak restaurant in London.
 I decided to make reservations at their Marylebone location since it was the closest to our accommodation.
 Hawksmoor Seven Dials is at the top of the Google result page when I searched for the best steak restaurants in London.

 What to Do Before Visiting